ryanlecompte/redis_failover/README.md

      :retry_failure - indicate if failures should be retried (default true) :max_retries   - max retries for a failure (default 3)

+## Considerations

+Note that by default the failover server will mark slaves that are currently syncing with their master as "available" based on the configuration value set for "slave-serve-stale-data" in redis.conf.
+By default this value is set to "yes" in the configuration, which means that slaves still syncing with their master will be available for servicing read requests.
+If you don't want this behavior, just set "slave-serve-stale-data" to "no" in your redis.conf file.

 ## Limitations

 The redis_failover gem currently has limitations.
 It currently does not gracefully handle network partitions.
 In cases where